nuxt/vercel-builder/README.md

 ## Using with TypeScript

-`now-builder` supports TypeScript runtime compilation, though it does so in a slightly different from `@nuxt/typescript-runtime`.
+`now-builder` supports TypeScript runtime compilation, though it does so in a slightly different way from `@nuxt/typescript-runtime`.
 It adds in a pre-compilation step as part of building the lambda for files not compiled by Webpack, such as `nuxt.config.ts`, local modules and serverMiddleware.

 References to original TS files in strings outside of `modules` or `serverMiddleware` may therefore cause unexpected errors.